thecloudgarage/Boomi-based-simulator/README.md

 ## MQTT as target connection (using eclipse mosquitto as broker and mosquitto_sub as the client)

-Herein, we move away from disk being a target connection to a MQTT connector
+Herein, we move away from disk being a target connection to a MQTT connector.
+We can observe the mosquitto_sub incrementing the output as it listens to the topic

 ![image](https://user-images.githubusercontent.com/39495790/120230483-079ebf00-c26d-11eb-9eae-42a7208f2faf.png)